Data, Analytics & AI job market report cover, Austin-Round Rock-San Marcos, TX, 2026-06

 Mid-Career Candidates

-Biggest mistake: Leading with tools alone instead of showing how your work changed revenue, cost, risk, or operations.
+Biggest mistake: Leading with tools instead of showing how you improved a KPI, automated a workflow, or influenced a product decision.

 Career Switchers